-The amount of reserves will depend on a verity of factors like the buyer’s credit profile, down payment, loan amount, etc. These reserves can also come from non-liquid accounts like IRA, 401K, etc. When verifying sufficient funds to close the bank will look at recent bank statements and compare the deposits with verified income.
+The amount of mortgage payment reserves will depend on a variety of factors including the buyer’s credit profile, down payment, loan amount, etc. These reserves can also come from non-liquid accounts like IRA, 401K, etc. When verifying sufficient funds to close the bank will look at recent bank statements and compare the deposits with verified income.
 Mortgage companies can have different down payment requirements and approval guidelines but most do require greater down payment the larger the purchase price.

-Homebuyers seeking jumbo financing in high costs locations like Virginia Beach, Norfolk, Richmond, etc have options up to 95% financing.
-Both fix rate and adjustable loan terms with no mortgage insurance.
+Homebuyers seeking jumbo financing in high-cost locations like Virginia Beach, Norfolk, Richmond, etc. have options up to 95% financing.
+Both fixed rate and adjustable loan terms with no mortgage insurance.
 Learn more about all the Jumbo Purchase requirements here.

 Proudly serving buyers across the U.S. including VA: Virginia Beach, Norfolk, Chesapeake, Arlington, Richmond, Newport News, Alexandria, Hampton, Roanoke, Portsmouth, Suffolk, Lynchburg, Centreville, Dale City, Reston, Harrisonburg